Renaming in distributed certification: Applications

 Let us describe the verification algorithm.
 Each vertex $u$ does the following.
-First, it reads $n$ in the global certificate and computes $M$.
-Then, it can determine $h$ in $H_{n, M}$ thanks to its numbering in the certificate.
+First, it reads $n$ in the global certificate and computes $M$ (recall that the identifier range $M$ is a function of~$n$).
+Then, it determines the hash function $h \in \mathcal{H}_{n, M}$ thanks to its numbering in the certificate.
 Finally, $u$ accepts if and only if, for all $v \in N(u)$, $\{L[h(\mathrm{Id}(u))],L[h(\mathrm{Id}(v))]\} \in E'$.
 If it is not the case, $u$ rejects.

-Let us prove the correctness.
+Let us prove the correctness of our scheme.
 First, assume that $G$ indeed admits a homomorphism to~$H$.
 Then, by giving the certificate as described above, since $\varphi$ is a homomorphism, each vertex $u \in V$ accepts.
-Conversely, assume that every vertex accepts with some certificate~$c$, and let us prove that there exists a homomorphism from $G$ to $H$.
+Conversely, assume that every vertex accepts with some certificate~$c$, and let us prove that there exists a homomorphism from $G$ to~$H$.
 Since all the vertices accept, every vertex $u$ checked if $\{L[h(\mathrm{Id}(u))],L[h(\mathrm{Id}(v))]\} \in E'$ for every $v \in N(u)$, for some function $h$ which is written in $c$.
 Note that nothing ensures that $h$ is indeed a perfect hash function for the set $S$ of identifiers, but in fact, it is not necessary to check that $h$ is injective on $S$.
 Indeed, since every vertex $u$ accepted, then for every $v \in N(u)$, we have $\{L[h(\mathrm{Id}(u))], L[h(\mathrm{Id}(v))]\} \in E'$.
 So $\varphi(u):= L[h(\mathrm{Id}(u))]$ defines a homomorphism from~$G$ to~$H$.
 Thus, it proves the correctness of the scheme. \end{proof}

 We note that the idea of using perfect hashing has independently been used in~\cite{EHZ24} with another type of labeling, but to our knowledge, it is the first time that perfect hashing is used in distributed computing.
 We hope that this technique could have other applications in future works, in particular for problems related to space complexity.